-Passover is around the corner.
-Here’s a rundown of what you need to know about this weeklong (seven or eight days, depending on where you live) holiday and how to celebrate it.
+Here’s a rundown of what you need to know about Passover, the seven- or eight-day holiday (depending on where you live) and how to celebrate it.

 Passover celebrates the Jewish people’s miraculous exodus from Egypt as told in the Biblical book of Exodus.
 Its name comes from the story of the tenth plague (the death of the firstborn), which passed over the Israelites’ houses, sparing their children.